DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete

-The insight these zoned models have provided into blazars, and jetted astrophysical sources in general, such as X-Ray Binaries (XRB) and Gamma Ray Bursts (GRBs), should not be understated, see, for example, Refs.~\cite{MarkoffEtAl_2001,BottcherEtAl_2013,Marscher_2014,PotterCotter_2015,Potter_2018,KantzasEtAl_2021a,KlingerEtAl_2024}.
+The insight these zoned models have provided into blazars, and jetted astrophysical sources in general, such as X-Ray Binaries (XRB) and Gamma-Ray Bursts (GRBs), should not be understated \citep[see, for example][]{MarkoffEtAl_2001,BottcherEtAl_2013,Marscher_2014,PotterCotter_2015,Potter_2018,KantzasEtAl_2021a,KlingerEtAl_2024}.
 However, zoned models are intrinsically limited by their constraining symmetries and it is yet to be seen if their results are robust upon relaxation of these assumptions.

-The work described in this series of papers was spawned in an attempt to assess that robustness.
-If momentum-space isotropy and spatial homogeneity were eliminated from zoned models, would the simulated emissions continue to fit the observed data?
-If so would their be a significant deviation in terms of parametrisation of the source?
-In either case, would this relaxation allow for deeper understanding?

-Recent work has begun to question and probe these assumptions.
-Studies in the fields of pair-plasma winds \cite{AksenovEtAl_2004,AksenovEtAl_2007,AksenovEtAl_2010} and cosmic-ray propagation \cite{KrumholzEtAl_2022,KrumholzEtAl_2024} have demonstrated self-consistent evolution of axisymmetric particle distributions using microscopic approaches.
-This shows that the additional dimensionality associated with relaxing the assumption of isotropy is within the capability of modern computing.

-Further, the axisymmetry studied by Ref.~\cite{KrumholzEtAl_2024} provided a unique explanation for observations of a globular cluster, Terzan 5.
-A source of low-energy gamma rays is observed coincident with the location of the globular cluster, while a source of high-energy gamma rays is spatially displaced in the direction of Terzan 5's magnetotail.
-Accelerated cosmic rays escape down this magnetotail in a narrow cone, with pitch angles not within our line of sight, so their high-energy emission is initially invisible to us.
-As they propagate down the magnetotail, their pitch angles begin to isotropise due to magnetic turbulence and cooling.
-Once sufficiently isotropic, their emissions become visible.
-This explanation of the observed spatial separation is only made possible by considering the evolution of both isotropic and anisotropic populations.
+Recent studies in the fields of pair-plasma winds \citep{AksenovEtAl_2004,AksenovEtAl_2007,AksenovEtAl_2010} and cosmic-ray propagation \citep{KrumholzEtAl_2022,KrumholzEtAl_2024} have demonstrated self-consistent evolution of axisymmetric particle distributions using microscopic approaches.
+Therefore, the additional dimensionality that comes with relaxing isotropy is within the capability of modern computing.
+Further, the study of the globular cluster Terzan 5 by \citet{KrumholzEtAl_2024} provided a unique explanation for inconsistent gamma-ray emissions.
+Low-energy gamma rays are observed coincident with the location of the globular cluster, while a source of high-energy gamma rays is spatially displaced in the direction of Terzan 5's magnetotail.
+This displacement was successfully modelled by the slow isotropisation of an accelerated population of cosmic rays propagating down the magnetotail.
+Initially, due to their narrow range of pitch angles, their emissions are beamed away from the line of sight and only once the distribution becomes sufficient isotropic do the emissions become visible.
+This explanation of the observed spatial separation was only made possible by considering the anisotropic evolution of the cosmic-ray population.

+These findings raise many questions regarding the assumed momentum-space isotropy and spatial homogeneity of zoned models.
+If these assumptions were to be eliminated, would the simulated emissions continue to fit the observed data?
+Would this require a reinterpretation of the source, and could this provide deeper physical insights?
+These questions motivated the present work, which derives and details a framework designed to address them: DIPLODOCUS.